-#5 See the Sea Lions Cave
+#5 See the Sea Lion Cave

-While it is possible to spot harbor seals around the docks in the Florence Old Town, the Sea Lions Cave is – without a doubt – the best place to see an abundance of Stellar sea lions.
+While it is possible to spot harbor seals around the docks in the Florence Old Town, the Sea Lion Cave is – without a doubt – the best place to see an abundance of Stellar sea lions.
 The natural cave is home to thousands of sea lions – and it’s just 11 miles north of Florence Old Town.
 The cave has been a protected habitat for the sea lions since 1932.

 Today, visitors to the Oregon Coast can descend into the cave to hear, see, and smell the funny sea lions.
 Note: The cave is open from 9:00am to 5:00pm and requires a ticket to enter.